agrc/gis.utah.gov/src/content/blog/2014-09-24-statewide-address-points-best-practices.md

 - A vacant parcel may have a point if it has a unique address.
 - The address for a point should be derived from the primary street name.
 Additional points can also exist that are derived from alternate street names.

 The full Address Point dataset schema and schema definitions are available <a href="https://docs.google.com/document/d/1eTgknNbA0UNXnyMDR5q9gFAm0-XtNYQpLLYPSZtCLTU/edit#">here</a>.
-Address points are available for download <a href="{% link data/location/address-data/index.html %}">here</a>.
+Address points are available for download <a href="/products/sgid/address">here</a>.

 <figure class="caption caption--left"><a href="/images/404.png"><img class="caption__image" src="/images/404.png" alt="" title="Basemap" width="325" height="256"/></a><figcaption class="caption__text">Figure 1: Multiple structures with the same house number, but unique unit numbers</figcaption></figure>
 <figure class="caption caption--left"><a href="/images/404.png"><img class="caption__image" src="/images/404.png" alt="" title="BasemapB" width="325" height="256"/></a><figcaption class="caption__text">Figure 2: Structure located far from street from which it is addressed.</figcaption></figure>